JHU-PL-Lab/www-pl/logistics.md

 ## Course Logistics
+Instructor: Ziyang Li
+Instructor Email: ziyang@cs.jhu.edu

+TA: Farnaz Yousefi
+TA Email: fyousef2@jh.edu
+TA Office Hours: Friday 4:00-5:00pm

+CA: Yuming Feng
+CA Email: yfeng97@jh.edu
+CA Office Hours: TBD

 ### Class Time and location

-We will meet 1:30-2:45PM on Mondays and Wednesdays in Krieger 170.
-You are expected to attend all lectures in-person, but if there are reasons you cannot attend such as being sick, travelling, etc the lecture recordings should be available on Panopto.
+We will meet 3:00-4:15pm on Tuesdays and Thursdays.
+You are expected to attend lectures in-person; if you cannot attend (illness, travel, etc.) lecture recordings should be available on Panopto.

 ### Q&amp;A: Courselore

-We are using [Courselore](https://courselore.org/courses/0552179975) for course announcements and Q&amp;A. We emailed a special sign-up link for you to get on there; the link is also accessible from the course Canvas page if you added late.
+We are using [Courselore](https://courselore.org/courses/1421960494) for course announcements and Q&amp;A. We emailed a special sign-up link for you to get on there; the link is also accessible from the course Canvas page if you added late.

 ### Panopto Lecture Videos